bluesillybeard/Pinc/include/readme.md

     - functions only interact with objects given to it in a parameter
     - The only exception is the Pinc instance (similar to a Vulkan instance or X display), since there should only ever be one of those.
 - no big structures like in Vulkan
-    - This is for languages like Java where creating an entire object just to be given to be immediately discarded is insanely bad for performance and usability
+    - This is for languages like Java where creating an entire object just to be immediately discarded is insanely bad for performance and usability
     - In other words, functions (usually) only take basic types or objects that were created from other functions.
     - In order to achieve this, first create an 'incomplete object' where all of its parameters can be set, then the object can be completed into the actual thing.
 A complete object can often act as an incomplete one, but not the other way around.
 - no raw pointers to objects - everything is a numeric ID.